-Rear Adm.
-Franken’s previous flag assignments include chief of Legislative Affairs for the Department of the Navy from June 2012 to June 2014, command of Combined Joint Task Force-Horn of Africa (CJTF-HoA) from May 2011 to May 2012, and vice director, Strategy, Plans, and Policy (J5) at U.S. Central Command from July 2008 to March 2011.
+Franken’s previous flag assignments include special assistant to the director of the Navy Staff, the acting chief of staff for the Joint Staff J5, the chief of Legislative Affairs for the Department of the Navy from June 2012 to June 2014, command of Combined Joint Task Force-Horn of Africa (CJTF-HoA) from May 2011 to May 2012, and vice director, Strategy, Plans, and Policy (J5) at U.S. Central Command from July 2008 to March 2011.

-Ashore, Franken served in four operational staff positions ranging from a readiness squadron to a four-star fleet command.
-He also served in the Office of Secretary of the Navy, in four other navy staff positions, and in the Joint Staff as U.S. Pacific Command division chief in the Joint Operations Directorate (J3).
+Ashore, Franken served in every operational staff ranging from a readiness squadron to a four-star fleet command.
+He also served multiple times in the Office of Secretary of the Navy, on the Navy Staff, and in the Joint Staff as U.S. Pacific Command division chief in the Joint Operations Directorate (J3).
 He presented the worldwide orders book to Secretary Donald Rumsfeld from 2003 to 2005, and was the first military officer to serve as a military legislative fellow for the late Senator Ted Kennedy.
-He authored past Navy posture statements in the Chief of Naval Operations Executive Panel and congressional testimonies in Navy’s Deep Blue.
-He served as an executive assistant, or chief of staff, four times.

 Franken was raised in rural Iowa.
 He is the 1981 distinguished Naval Reserve Officers Training Corps graduate from the College of Engineering at the University of Nebraska and obtained a Master of Science from the College of Physics at the Naval Postgraduate School.
 He is a graduate of the Brookings Institute and the Massachusetts Institute of Technology Seminar XXI.